-Before I even start to share my joy of this amazing point in my life, I’d first like to try to bring the feeling of the place I’m talking about.
+Before I even start to share my joy of this amazing point in my life – being represented by a gallery in Bellagio, I’d first like to try to draw a picture of the place I’m talking about.
+I believe it is important not to feel like a topographic idiot.

-Allora, let’s first get the geography right.
-Opening map to Italy, North of Italy.
+Allora, opening map to Italy, North of Italy.

 Bellagio is right at the top of this tiny piece of land, surrounded by water from both sides.

-Once arriving in Bellagio, there are multiple things to see.
-To start, you take a stroll to Villa Melzi and its garden.
-On the way back you go for a quick, refreshing swim at the Lido di Bellagio and meet the sunset there, with the sun hiding behind the hills, the footsteps of the Alps.
+Once arriving at Bellagio, one’s breath is taken away by a smell of pine trees, the fresh breeze of the lake, and the scent of home-cooked pasta here and there.
+Aside from that, there are multiple things to see in the village.
+You can take a stroll to Villa Melzi and its amazing garden, containing a variety of botanical specimens from around the world interspersed with statues, promenades, and period architecture.
+Entrance includes access to the neo-classical chapel; museum and gardens with beautiful sculptures and spectacular azaleas and rhododendrons.
+On the way back to the center of Bellagio you go for a quick, refreshing swim at the Lido di Bellagio and meet the sunset there, with the sun hiding behind the hills, the footsteps of the Alps.

 Photos: Olga Dolina.

-After Lido, you head back to the center of the village and then you enter the small streets of Bellagio, the historic village.
+After Lido, head back to the center of the historic village.
 Wikipedia says there were signs of a human presence around Bellagio in the Paleolithic Period about 30,000 years ago, but it is only in the 7th to 5th centuries BC that there appears a castellum, perhaps a place of worship and of exchange which served the numerous small villages on the lake.
 But still true – historic.

-Towards the end of the 19th century, Bellagio having deserved it’s strategic status and popularity among tourists and explorers, the first luxury hotels were opened, offering the same levels of elegance and comfort as the finest hotels in Europe.
+Towards the end of the 19th century, Bellagio having deserved its strategic status and popularity among tourists and explorers, the first luxury hotels were opened, offering the same level of elegance and comfort as the finest hotels in Europe.
 The Bellagio Hotel was the first hotel to be opened in 1825.
-Following this example several splendid hotels sprang up in a short time, many of which are still open today and several of which are still run by the founding families, such as the Hotel Florence (1858 – now the Hotel Du Lac), the Hotel de la Grande Bretagne (1861), a new Hotel Florence (built in 1870 on the site of what had been the residence of the Capitano del Lario), and the Grand Hotel Bellagio (1872 – now the Grand Hotel Villa Serbelloni with 200 rooms and 30 lounges).
+Following this example several splendid hotels sprang up in a short time, many of which are still open today and several of which are still run by the founding families, such as the Hotel Florence (1858 – now the Hotel Du Lac), the Hotel de la Grande Bretagne (1861), a new Hotel Florence (built in 1870 on the site of what had been the residence of the Capitano del Lario), and the Grand Hotel Bellagio (1872 – now the Grand Hotel Villa Serbelloni).
 In 1888, the three major hotels (Genazzini, Grande Bretagne and Grande Hotel Bellagio) introduced electric lighting to the town as a substitute for gas.
 The finest family villas of the area followed only much later.

 Almost all of Europe’s most illustrious names of the last two centuries have signed the guest books of Bellagio: the great composer Franz Liszt passed a long and enchanted honeymoon here with the Countess D’Agoult, and it was here that he wrote some of his immortal works.
 There was also no shortage of crowned heads: Maximillian I, the Empress of Russia Maria Feodorovna, the Emperors of Austria Franz I, Ferdinand and Franz Joseph, Kaiser Wilhelm, the King of Albania, Leopold I of Belgium, Queen Mary of Romania, Umberto and Margherita of Savoy and King Farouk of Egypt.